truera/trulens/docs/trulens_eval/evaluation_benchmarks/index.md

 Consequently, these feedback functions face typical large language model (LLM) challenges in rigorous production environments, including prompt sensitivity and non-determinism, especially when incorporating Mixture-of-Experts and model-as-a-service solutions like those from _OpenAI_, _Mistral_, and others.
 Drawing inspiration from works on [Judging LLM-as-a-Judge](https://arxiv.org/pdf/2306.05685), we outline findings from our analysis of feedback function performance against task-aligned benchmark data.
 To accomplish this, we first need to align feedback function tasks to relevant benchmarks in order to gain access to large scale ground truth data for the feedback functions.
 We then are able to easily compute metrics across a variety of implementations and models.

-Here, we'll outline the primary findings from these analyses on critical feedback functions across a variety of implementations.
-We will continue to expand this benchmarking over time.

 ## Context Relevance

 ### Methods